trisfaizal/Marketing-Site/_posts/2017-11-22-app-redesign.md

 ## Visual Editing

 When editing your website we believe the experience should mimic viewing it.
 The new editor modes are aimed to be distraction free and immersive.
 When clicking on an editor mode, the content pane will cover the entire width of the screen.
 To navigate back, the icon in the top left will be replaced with menu icon (either a map or folder icon).
 Clicking the icon will open the appropriate navigation for the previously opened page.
-This change is part of an on going effort offer more visual editing options.
+This change is part of an ongoing effort to offer more visual editing options.

 SCREENSHOT OF EDITOR OPEN WITH MAP ICON

 ---

-We look forward to you making the new app your own.
+We look forward to you making CloudCannon your own.
 Let us know what you think or if you need any assistance.